toolboc/IoTEdge-DevOps/README.md

 Install the [Azure-Cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-Run `az login` to sign in with the azure cli, then run `az account list` to see available subscirptions, and set the appropriate subscription with:
+Run `az login` to sign in with the azure cli, then run `az account list` to see available subscriptions, and set the appropriate subscription with:

     az account set --subscription <subscriptionid>